-This year we are celebrating the 50th anniversary of the listing of 356 buildings in Bedford Park, the decisive act in ensuring that Bedford Park and its architecture were preserved.
+This year we celebrated the 50th anniversary of the listing of 356 buildings in Bedford Park with a commemorative exhibition from 10-23 June in St Michael and all Angels Church.

 In the early 1960s the architectural legacy of Jonathan Carr and his architects appeared gravely threatened by demolitions and by general decay (some two thirds of the houses were by one calculation in multiple occupation).
 The demolition of a Norman Shaw house at 13 Bedford Road and the construction of a flat roof, yellow brick old people’s home, the antithesis of the suburb’s steep roofs, red tiles and gables, prompted the formation of the Bedford Park Society.

 In July of 1967, Grogan together with two representatives from the Greater London Council and two from both Ealing and Hounslow councils met at Greeves’ house in Newton Grove.
 Over coffee, Grogan announced that the Ministry had accepted his recommendation for the statutory Grade II listing of 356 buildings in Bedford Park.
 This critical development ensured the protection of the buildings, which then led to the suburb being made a conservation area by Ealing and Hounslow councils in 1969 and 1970 respectively.
 It also marked the end of the period of gradual dilapidation of the area as new owners attracted by the heritage and sense of community of the area began moving in and to restore the houses, with the Bedford Park Society providing guidance through their publications and their comments on planning applications.

-The 2017 exhibition will recall the context and content of the 1967 exhibition and consider its consequences, showing how the listing ensured the retention of the original buildings and helped to ensure that alteration and additions reflected the spirit and detail of the original architecture.
+The 2017 exhibition recalls the context and content of the 1967 exhibition and consider its consequences, showing how the listing ensured the retention of the original buildings and helped to ensure that alteration and additions reflected the spirit and detail of the original architecture.